 If you intend to visit the Brunswick-Jekyll-St Simons Island region (collectively known as the Golden Isles), it may be practical to fly directly into Brunswick, which has a small airport offering daily direct scheduled flights to and from Atlanta only, provided by Delta Air Lines.

-If you later plan on visiting Savannah, transport by bus (Greyhound out of Brunswick), taxi or shared-ride shuttle is available in addition to car rental services.
+If you later plan on visiting Savannah, transport by bus (Greyhound out of Brunswick), taxi or ride-share is available in addition to car rental services.
 The journey from the Golden Isles region to Savannah takes around 90 minutes by car and 2 hours by bus.

 Many visitors to Savannah also want to see Charleston, South Carolina during their vacation.
 If you choose to fly into Charleston’s airport, rather than Savannah, it is easy to get between the two cities, which are separated by only 100 miles.